Who can participate?

 A limited number of scholarships are available for those in need.

 Parents are asked to make an additional one-time donation to our Local Boy Scouts of America Council through the annual Friends of Scouting (FOS) Campaign.
 We also ask families to contribute to family campouts (usually $15 per adult, $10 per sibling – Scouts are always free).
 The Pack gets most of its funding through its popular fundraiser, the annual Pancake Breakfast.
-During 2022, we will have an alternate fundraiser, to be determined.
+This year, we will have an alternate fundraiser, to be determined.

 What is the time commitment?